Fierce competition in the SEO field is an ever-present challenge for e-entrepreneurs.

 What's more, these tools are often updated to follow the latest Schema.org and Google recommendations, guaranteeing better search engine compatibility.

-Updating and Continuous Monitoring
+Updating and continuous monitoring

 Schema Markup should never be seen as a one-off action that you set up once and then forget about.